 The brake lever feels solid.
 Braking action is smooth, controlled, and linear.
 We didn’t detect any excessive drag on the brake cable due to friction in housing.

-The Levy we tested had a rubberized thumb-controlled throttle.
+The Levy we tested had a rubberized thumb throttle.
 The throttle housing also has power and mode toggle buttons integrated into it.

 The throttle feels smooth and very linear.
-The throttle controller also integrates at a cruise control feature — enabled by default — that is great for long straightaways.
+The throttle controller also integrate a cruise control feature — enabled by default — that is great for long straightaways.

-Though there is an audible beeping when the cruise control is activated, we were a little caught off guard by this feature and would prefer more a deliberate activation mechanism.
+Though there is an audible beeping when the cruise control is activated, we were a little caught off guard by this feature.
+We would prefer a more deliberate activation mechanism.

-The Levy has a single LED headlight and rear LED taillight.
+The Levy has a single LED headlight and a rear LED taillight.

-We measured the headlight to emit 348 Lux at a distance of 3.3 feet (1 meter).
-This is sufficient to provide some visibility but we prefer a much brighter light for riding regularily at night.
+We measured the headlight to emit 348 Lux at a distance of 3.3 feet.
+This is sufficient to provide some visibility, but we prefer a much brighter light for riding regularly at night.

 Read our complete guide to riding an electric scooter at night.

-The Levy has dual 8.5″ (20 cm) pneumatic tubeless tires.
-We typically only see this type of tire on very high performance scooters.
+The Levy has dual 8.5 inches pneumatic tubeless tires.
+Though this type of tire is increasingly becoming common, we’ve typically only seen it on high-performance scooters.

 Tubeless tires are more flat resistant than ones with tubes.
 In the event of a flat, they should be more readily repairable with slime compared to pneumatic tube tires.

-This feature is a big bonus — barring serious tire damage — you shouldn’t have to remove the tires except to replace them when they wear down.
+This feature is a big bonus — barring severe tire damage — you shouldn’t have to remove the tires except to replace them when they wear down.

 Learn more: technical guide to electric scooter tires.

-Overall, build quality is good.
-In particular, the folding mechanism is solid due to the large diameter stem.
-The scooter is bolted together tightly, all pivots and moving parts are tight and the scooter is generally a smooth, quiet ride.
+Overall, build quality is excellent.
+In particular, the folding mechanism is robust due to the large diameter stem.
+The scooter is bolted together tightly, all pivots and moving parts are tight.
+The scooter is generally a smooth, quiet ride.

-The Levy electric scooter is basically a punchier Xiaomi M365, with swappable battery for extended range.
+The Levy electric scooter is a quality scooter with a swappable battery for extended range.

-With a single battery, its 8.9 mile range falls short of the Xiaomi’s 14.7 miles range.
+With a single battery, its 8.9 mile range falls short of our favorite inexpensive scooter (the M365, which has 14.6 mile of tested range).
 However, with an extra battery on hand, the Levy’s range extends to 18 miles, further than the Xiaomi.